Published on April 12, 2017 3:52 am, by Jen Bakker

 It’s a great day out, but be warned, it’s not a cheap day out.
 If you’re a yearly visitor, you probably have some tips and tricks for saving a few dollars.
 We have a few ideas that might help you spend a little less on your fun day out.

-Finding discount tickets to the Easter Show has been difficult this year.
+Similar to last year, finding discount tickets to the Easter Show has been difficult.
 In years gone by, we’ve been able to find discounted tickets through NRMA and other memberships.
-Not so, this year.
+Not so, the last couple of years.

 Nevertheless here are a few tips to saving on your entry:

-ShowLink tickets are available at a 10% discount through Woolworths at participating stores or through the Easter Show website.
+ShowLink tickets are available with an 8-10% discount through Woolworths at participating stores or through the Easter Show website.

 Take your lunch in with you.
 If you intend on spending all day there, the cost will add up very quickly.
 It’s easy enough to pack a bag of snacks & sandwiches, and you won’t have to spend time lining up.